PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

   > The transition period ends at this step.
 We should no longer be using `posthog_team.api_token` anywhere anymore.

+1. Backend + frontend, behind a flag: [UX to be specified] We allow feature flag rollout groups to be environment-specific.
 1. Frontend, behind a flag: To prevent the UI from being overwhelming, we turn the organization name into just an icon.
 If the organization owner has an email address from a non-email-provider domain, we use that domains favicon.
 Otherwise we show a lettermark (no image uploading for now).
+  > At this point we can likely release the feature and unflag it.
-1. Backend: + frontend, behind a flag: [Underspecified] We add environment-level permissions to the `ExplicitTeamMembership` system.
+1. Backend + frontend: [UX to be specified] We add environment-level permissions to the `ExplicitTeamMembership` system.